c4-project/c4f/README.md

 optimisation levels influence the result.

-### `litmusify`: convert a single assembly file to a litmus test
+### `litmusify`: convert a single assembly or C file to a litmus test

 ```
-$ act litmusify COMPILER-NAME path/to/asm.s
+$ act litmusify COMPILER-NAME path/to/asm/or/C
 ```

-This asks `act` to try to convert the given assembly file into a Litmus test, using the spec for compiler `COMPILER-NAME` to tell it things about the flavour of assembly incoming.
+This asks `act` to try to convert the given file into a Litmus test, using the spec for compiler `COMPILER-NAME`.
+If the file ends in `.c`, `act` will run the compiler to generate assembly first; otherwise, it assumes the file is already an assembly listing compatible with `COMPILER-NAME`'s spec.

 By default, the litmus test is printed on stdout.
 You can use `-o FILE` to override, and/or `-herd` to apply `herd` directly to the